dave-vertias/HackMan-in-C/README.md

 How to Compile and run project:

-got to line 39 in source and add your API key to the query string.
+go to line 39 in source and add your API key to the query string.

 39: curl_easy_setopt(curl, CURLOPT_URL, "https://clemsonhackman.com/api/word?key=");